OKAPIOrbits/OkapiJavaConnector/README.md

 Open Intellij Idea and select the pom.xml file.
 Click on the Build Project icon.
 It should automatically retrieve the org.json dependency and build a jar file.
 You can also run the example when you have added your username and password in `OkapiConnectorTest.java`.
 Click on `Edit Configurations...` then `+` (Add New Configuration) and select `Application`.
-As Main class: select `com.okapiorbits.platform.OkapiConnectorTest`.
+As Main class: select `com.okapiorbits.platform.OkapiConnectorTryout`.
 JRE should be A valid Java 11 runtime environment.
 Click `OK`and you can execute the
 `OkapiConnectorTest` by clicking on the `Run` button.

 ### The build process using Maven on the command line